-Doctoral students may participate, after having informed the Course Board, to the ESA Rexus/Bexus Programs, as this activity is extremely educational.
+Doctoral students may participate, after having informed the Course Board, to the ESA Rexus /Bexus Programs or other similar students' University projects, as this activity is extremely educational.
 In this case, doctoral students acquire 6 ECTS credits, which can be used as an alternative or complement to other interdisciplinary activity.